TuanAnh2401/TuanAnh2401/README.md

 <h3 align="center">A passionate fullstack developer from VietNam</h3>

 - 💬 Ask me about **As a senior student Information Technology student at Hutech University, I have extensive programming and information technology experience.
-I specialise in back-end development using .NET Framework, .NET MVC,
+I specialise in back-end development using .NET Framework, .NET MVC,.NET Core API**
 - 👨‍💻 All of my projects are available at <a href="https://react-portfolio-es77hd3pl-tuananh2401s-projects.vercel.app" target="_blank" rel="noopener noreferrer">TuanAnh2401</a>
-.NET Core API**

 - 📫 How to reach me **lta2401.it@gmail.com**

 <h3 align="left">Connect with me:</h3>